 (2) ERCOT will determine if the ESI ID associated with the Premise has a Continuous Service Agreement (CSA) CR.

-(a) If there is an active CSA on record or a CSA with a start date prior to or equal to the requested date of the move out, ERCOT will notify the TDSP by sending the 814_03, Enrollment Notification Request, with the move out indicator, within one Retail Business Hour for same day requests and two Retail Business Hours for move outs not requesting same day services.
+(a) If there is an active CSA with an end date after the MVO date on record or a CSA with a start date prior to or equal to the requested date of the move out, ERCOT will notify the TDSP by sending the 814_03, Enrollment Notification Request, with the move out indicator, within one Retail Business Hour for same day requests and two Retail Business Hours for move outs not requesting same day services.
 ERCOT will notify the CSA CR of the move out using the 814_22, CSA CR Move In Request, within two Retail Business Days of the scheduled meter read date, but not before the receipt of the TDSP’s 814_04, Enrollment Notification Response.

 (b) If there is not an active CSA CR or a CSA with a start date prior to or equal to the requested date of the move out, ERCOT will notify the TDSP to de-energize the ESI ID by sending the 814_24 transaction and will remove the requester as the CR of Record for that ESI ID.

 (3) When requesting to terminate service where a CSA exists, the CSA CR may terminate service to that ESI ID by submitting an 814_24 transaction with the “Move Out CSA De-Energize” code to ERCOT.
-ERCOT will validate that the submitting CR is the current CSA CR of Record.
+ERCOT will validate that the submitting CR is the current CSA CR of Record (or pending CSA CR for the MVO date submitted).
 If the submitting CR is not the current CSA CR of Record, ERCOT will reject the 814_24 transaction by sending the 814_25, Move Out Response.
 Move outs will be considered same day if the date requested is the same day the 814_24 transaction is processed at ERCOT.
 Same day move outs will be forwarded to the TDSP within one Retail Business Hour of receipt by ERCOT.
 Move outs not requesting same day services will be forwarded to the TDSP within two Retail Business Hours of receipt by ERCOT.

 From ERCOT Retail Market Guide, Section 11.2.5.13 ERCOT Operating Rule 30: Move Out to CSA